saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 The wheel supports several themes.

 There is both 'new style' and 'original style'.
-The new style is the IceXuick design, the original one is the one Errrrr designed on his implementation.
-Both styles have two themes each, as designed by IceXuick and Errrrr.
+The new style is the IceXuick design, the original one is the one Errrrrrr designed on his implementation.
+Both styles have two themes each, as designed by IceXuick and Errrrrrr.

 ## New LuaUIMsg interplayer mapmark communication